 Since the minor helps students better understand the multi-ethnic cultures of which many modern nations are comprised, it enhances courses of study leading to career fields in both public and private sectors, such as business, education, law, medicine, public health, corrections, social work, journalism, public relations, politics, psychology, international relations, and creative writing.
 It also helps to prepare students for graduate study in related fields.

-In Fall 2017, the Ethnic Studies Program is offering two courses: ETST 101, Introduction to Ethnic Studies; and ETST 301, Ethnic Studies and Society.
-For more information, see flyer for ETST 101 and ETST 301.
+In Spring 2018 as in Fall 2018, the Ethnic Studies Program offers two courses: ETST 101, Introduction to Ethnic Studies; and ETST 301, Ethnic Studies and Society.